Vadivelu: Early stage (1988–1997)

+The following year, Vadivelu played many films, but his work in Bharathi Kannamma (1997) was successful and its combination with actor Parthiban.

 Superstardom in comedy (1998–2008)

 Vadivelu is known to assist directors, with his own input being used during sets.
 The hallmark of his comedy was self-deprecation.
-Vadivelu’s characters thought very highly of themselves – they were clownish versions of the gang leader.
+Vadivelu's characters thought very highly of themselves – they were clownish versions of the gang leader.
 After a certain stage of success, he started to act as a solo comedian, supported by other minor comedians.

+He starred in movies as Kaathala Kaathala (1998), Kannathal (1998), Viralukketha Veekkam (1999), Nesam Pudhusu (1999), Mudhalvan (1999), Thirupathi Ezhumalai Venkatesa (1999) and Paattali (1999).